-- Local contentMeasures requiring the purchase or use by an enterpriserequirementof domestic products, whether specified in terms of particular products, in terms of volume or value of products, or in terms of a proportion of volume or value of its local production.
-(Violation of GATT Article III:4) - Trade balancing requirementsMeasures requiring that an enterprise's purchases or use of imported products be limited to an amount related to the volume or value of local products that it exports.
+Measures requiring the purchase or use by an enterprise of domestic Local content products, whether specified in terms of particular products, in terms requirement of volume or value of products, or in terms of a proportion of volume or value of its local production.
+(Violation of GATT Article III:4) Measures requiring that an enterprise's purchases or use of Trade balancing imported products be limited to an amount related to the volume or requirements value of local products that it exports.
 (Violation of GATT Article III:4) Measures restricting the importation by an enterprise of products used in or related to its local production, generally or to an amount related to the volume or value of local production that it exports.
-(Violation of GATT Article XI:1) - Foreign exchange restric-Measures restricting the importation by an enterprise of products (parts and other goods) used in or related to its local production by restricting its access to foreign exchange to an amount related to the foreign exchange inflows attributable to the enterprise.
-(Violation of GATT Article XI:1)

-Export restrictions (Domesquire-ments)Measures restricting the exportation or sale for export by an enterprise of products, whether specified in terms of particular products, in terms of volume or value of products, or in terms of a proportion of volume or value of its local production.
-(Violation of GATT Article XI:1)
+(Violation of GATT Article XI:1) Measures restricting the importation by an enterprise of products Foreign exchange (parts and other goods) used in or related to its local production by restrictions restricting its access to foreign exchange to an amount related to the foreign exchange inflows attributable to the enterprise.
+(Violation of GATT Article XI:1) Measures restricting the exportation or sale for export by an Export enterprise of products, whether specified in terms of particular restrictions products, in terms of volume or value of products, or in terms of a (Domestic sales proportion of volume or value of its local production.
+(Violation of requirements) GATT Article XI:1)

 Indeed, the TRIMs Agreement is not intended to impose new obligations, but to clarify the pre-existing GATT 1947 obligations.
-Under the WTO TRIMs Agreement, countries are required to rectify any measures inconsistent with the Agreement within a set period of time, with a few exceptions (noted in Figure 8-2).
+Under the WTO TRIMs Agreement, countries are required to rectify any measures inconsistent with the Agreement, within a set period of time, with a few exceptions (noted in Figure 8-2).

-Figure 8-2

-Exceptional Provisions of the TRIMs Agreement
+< Figure 8-2> Exceptional Provisions of the TRIMs Agreement

-- TransitionMeasures specifically prohibited by the TRIMs Agreementperiodneed not be eliminated immediately, although such measuresmust be notified to the WTO within 90 days after the entryinto force of the TRIMs Agreement.
-Developed countrieswill have a period of two years within which to abolish suchmeasures; in principle, developing countries will have fiveyears and least-developed countries will have seven years. - Exceptions Developing countries are permitted to retain TRIMs which for developing countries the measures meet the conditions of GATT Article XVIII which allows specified derogation from the GATT provisions, by virtue of the economic development needs of developing countries. - Equitable In order to avoid damaging the competitiveness of companies provisions already subject to TRIMs, governments are allowed to apply the same TRIMs to new foreign direct investment during the transitional period described in "Trade Related Investment Measures" above.
+Measures specifically prohibited by the TRIMs Agreement need not be Transition eliminated immediately, although such measures must be notified to the period WTO within 90 days after the entry into force of the TRIMs Agreement.
+Developed countries will have a period of two years in which to abolish such measures; in principle, developing countries will have five years and least-developed countries will have seven years.
+Developing countries are permitted to retain TRIMs which constitute a Exceptions for violation of GATT Article III or XI, provided that the measures meet developing the conditions of GATT Article XVIII which allows specified countries derogation from the GATT provisions, by virtue of the economic development needs of developing countries.
+In order to avoid damaging the competitiveness of companies already Equitable subject to TRIMs, governments are allowed to apply the same TRIMs provisions to new foreign direct investment during the transitional period described in (1) above.